awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-cli.md

 1. Add the training data to the dataset\.

    1. Create a dataset import job by running the following command\.
 Provide the dataset ARN and Amazon S3 bucket name that were returned in the previous steps\.
-Supply the AWS Identity and Access Management \(IAM\) role ARN you created in [Creating an IAM Role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+Supply the AWS Identity and Access Management \(IAM\) role ARN you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
 For more information about the API, see [CreateDatasetImportJob](API_CreateDatasetImportJob.md)\.

       ```
       aws personalize create-dataset-import-job \